qormiman/xirja-backend/PROGRESS.md

   arrow rather than a fourth tab — mirrors exactly how the original clickable prototype linked the two screens.
 Confirmed working end to end on 24 Sept (button appears, screen renders real per-store cards, back arrow returns to Compare).
-A simple three-tab bar switches between "My list"/"Browse"/"Compare" — local state, not the React Navigation library yet (fine for 3 tabs, won't scale cleanly much further).
+"Item detail" (new): tap any item on "My list" to see its cheapest price, the full current price at every store that carries it, and a real 8-week price-history bar chart per store (switch stores via chips) pulled fresh from the new `/history` endpoint, with a plain-language trend line ("Price is down 6% since Aug 4").
+Not yet confirmed working by the user — needs testing on Snack like every other screen before this line can say so.
+A simple three-tab bar switches between "My list"/"Browse"/"Compare" — local state, not the React Navigation library yet (fine for 3 tabs plus 2 button/tap-reached sub-screens, won't scale cleanly much further).
 Uses a random per-device id (`AsyncStorage`) in place of real accounts, which don't exist yet — documented in `xirja-app/SETUP.md` as a deliberate, swappable shortcut, not an oversight.

 ## Not started / explicitly designed-only (confirmed absent from the code)

-- Real code for 5 of the 9 designed screens (Item detail, Shopping mode, Trip summary, Settings, Onboarding) — these exist only in the clickable `.dc.html` prototype.
-"My list", "Browse", "Compare", and "Store lists" are now real; everything else isn't yet.
+- Real code for 4 of the 9 designed screens (Shopping mode, Trip summary, Settings, Onboarding) — these exist only in the clickable `.dc.html` prototype.
+"My list", "Browse", "Compare", "Store lists", and "Item detail" are now real; everything else isn't yet.
-- Real navigation library (React Navigation or similar) — today's screen switching is a simple local-state toggle (three tabs plus one sub-screen reached by a button), fine for now, won't scale cleanly much further — especially once Shopping mode needs to be reached FROM a specific store list, which a local `useState` string can express but won't stay clean for long.
+- Real navigation library (React Navigation or similar) — today's screen switching is a simple local-state toggle (three tabs plus two button/tap-reached sub-screens), fine for now, won't scale cleanly much further — especially once Shopping mode needs to be reached FROM a specific store list, which a local `useState` string can express but won't stay clean for long.
 - Store lists is the end of that path for now — it shows what to buy where, but there's no "check items off while shopping" screen yet (that's Shopping mode, still prototype-only) and no way to save/revisit a split